About Us

 Be respectful and kind.
 We are representatives for our country as much as our hosts are for theirs.

 We have been very lucky to have met some amazing people on our journeys and to have experienced the kindness of strangers all over the world.
 It’s so important to accept hospitality with good grace.
 We always eat food that we are offered, even if it is a bit challenging.
+Raw salted cod gizzard, grasshoppers, termites and frog stew were surprisingly good!

-We like to learn about local customs and traditions, to try to understand about a country’s history and culture.
+We like to learn about local customs and traditions, and to try to understand about a country’s history and culture.

 We’re always aware that conditions and facilities may not be as comfortable as home.
 We consider ourselves lucky to be travelling.
 Many of the local people we have met on our trips, especially those who are hosting us or guiding us, have never had the chance to travel to other countries.